Prosecco, Crème de Cassis

 This wine is all about acidity.
 Each sip gets your salivary glands going, cleansing and stimulating.
 Your palate for the next bite of food

 |Cotes du Rhone White, “Regulus” – France

-Fruity wine with a delightful perfume of almond blossom; fresh on the palate, smooth and bright, with nice notes of citrus and apple.
+Fruity with perfume of almond blossom.
+Freshand smooth on the palate with notes of citrus and apple.